dotClique/globingular/globingular/README.md

 To launch the desktop application in 'one line', run: `mvn install; mvn javafx:run -pl ui`.
 Remember to launch the server as well (next paragraph).

 ### Server
 As described above in restserver module paragraph, `mvn exec:java -pl restserver` must be run as well in a different terminal.

 To select a logging level for the server use the parameter `-Dorg.slf4j.simpleLogger.defaultLogLevel`, like so: `mvn exec:java -pl restserver -Dorg.slf4j.simpleLogger.defaultLogLevel=debug`.

+By default the RestServer module launches with parameter `-Ddatafolder=globingularServer`.
+This can be specified, to have the server use a different location.
+Note that it has to be relative to `user.home`.

 ### Before commiting
 Before commiting changes remember to run a full `mvn install` to make sure that checkstyle, spotbugs and all tests are run before pushing.
 This is to ensure that code on master is fully functional.